 - 1. Reviewed the information used by the Group management for impairment assessment of technique skill including plan and progress for each development project. - 2.
-Discussed with management and assessed whether: - (1) The features, marketing advantages and market tendency of the main products including research and development technology are still competitive. - (2) The progress of the major research and development plan has no significant delay. - (3) The total market value of the Company is higher than the net assets as of the balance sheet date.
+Discussed with management and assessed whether: - (1) The features, marketing advantages and market tendency of the main products including research and development technology are still competitive. - (2) The progress of the major research and development plan has no significant delay. - (3) The total market value of the company is higher than the net assets as of the balance sheet date. - (4) The fair value of the patent technology, discounted from its projected cash flows, was assessed to be greater than its carrying amount.
+As a result, no impairment loss was recognized for the patent technology.